ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We have already used the [echo()]{.func} procedure for displaying textual output in the terminal window.
-In the code examples of the previous sections, we always passed arguments of integer type to the [echo()]{.func} [proc]{.proc}, and the [echo()]{.func} [proc]{.proc}
-automatically converted the integer numbers to a textual sequence of decimal digits, so that we could read it in the terminal.
-In the Nim programming language, text is a predefined, built-in data type that is called [string]{.ndef}.
-We will learn all the details of the [string]{.str} data type in the next section, for now it is sufficient that it exists and that we can use the [echo()]{.func} [proc]{.proc} to print text [strings]{.str}.
-The [echo()]{.func} [proc]{.proc} has the ability to convert other data types like numbers or the boolean data type (true/false) automatically to human-readable text [strings]{.str}, so that we can read the output in the terminal.
+We have already used the `echo()` procedure for displaying textual output in the terminal window.
+In the code examples of the previous sections, we always passed arguments of integer type to the `echo()` `proc`, and the `echo()` `proc` automatically converted the integer numbers to a textual sequence of decimal digits, so that we could read it in the terminal.
+In the Nim programming language, text is a predefined, built-in data type that is called `string`.
+We will learn all the details of the `string` data type in the next section, for now it is sufficient that it exists and that we can use the `echo()` `proc` to print text `strings`.
+The `echo()` `proc` has the ability to convert other data types like numbers or the boolean data type (true/false) automatically to human-readable text `strings`, so that we can read the output in the terminal.
 Recall that most data types are stored internally in our computer as bits and bytes, which have no true human-readable representation by default.
 Numbers, as most other data types stored in the computer, are actual abstract entities.
-We have learned already that all data in the computer is internally stored in binary form, that is, as a bit pattern of [0]{.lit} and [1]{.lit}.
-But even that bit pattern is still an abstraction, we would require a procedure that prints a [0]{.lit} for each unset bit and a [1]{.lit} for each set bit to display the content of an internally stored number in binary form in the terminal or elsewhere.
+We have learned already that all data in the computer is internally stored in binary form, that is, as a bit pattern of `0` and `1`.
+But even that bit pattern is still an abstraction, we would require a procedure that prints a `0` for each unset bit and a `1` for each set bit to display the content of an internally stored number in binary form in the terminal or elsewhere.
 In the same way, we require a procedure to print an internally stored number as a human-readable sequence of decimal digits.
-Even text [strings]{.str} are internally stored as abstract bit patterns, and we need conversion [procs]{.proc} to print the content for us as ordinary text.
-All that can be done by the [echo()]{.func} [proc]{.proc}, but we do not care for the actual details at this point of the book.
+Even text `strings` are internally stored as abstract bit patterns, and we need conversion `procs` to print the content for us as ordinary text.
+All that can be done by the `echo()` `proc`, but we do not care for the actual details at this point of the book.

 For our further experiments, we may also want to be able to enter some user data in the terminal.
-As we do not know much about the various available data types and the [procs]{.proc} that can be used to read them in, we will just present a procedure that can read in a text [string]{.str} that the user has typed in the terminal window.
-We use a function with the name [readLine()]{.func} for this task.
+As we do not know much about the various available data types and the `procs` that can be used to read them in, we will just present a procedure that can read in a text `string` that the user has typed in the terminal window.
+We use a function with the name `readLine()` for this task.